In the first of four articles on the insurance sector and sustainable investment, we explore the targets insurers need to set on the road to net zero.

 Although most insurers are joining a path with the same ultimate destination, each journey will likely look very different in terms of timeframe and actions, and will evolve over time.
 This highlights the importance of working with asset managers who are committed to helping you identify the journey that is right for your firm.
 And then going on that journey in partnership with you.

-As UK Life Insurer says,“There is an evident opportunity for asset managers to market ESG or impact products.
+“There is an evident opportunity for asset managers to market ESG or impact products.
 However, there is a much wider opportunity to build a dialogue with us on new tools and analyses.
 It can reinforce some partnerships and weaken others.”